 Its steep roof of overlapping stones is supported internally by an upper vault.
 Originally the church had only a nave.
 A chancel, now gone, and sacristy were added later.
 The belfry on the west end is a miniature round tower.

 Since the roof of this building survived, a large number of crosses, cross-slabs and other architectural fragments were stored within it.
-Many of these are now displayed in the Visitor Centre.
+Many of these are preserved and displayed in the Visitor Centre.

 St. Kieran’s Church

 The foundations of this church were uncovered in 1875.
-Its name is believed to be in honour of St. Kieran, founder of Clonmacnoise.
-It was a monastic settlement associated with Glendalough in the 10th century.
+Its name is believed to be in honour of St. Kieran.
+He was the founder of Clonmacnoise, a monastic settlement associated with Glendalough in the 10th century.

 St. Mary’s Church

 The church is hidden in a small grove of trees to the west of the buildings in the graveyard.
+The church is one of the earliest here and best constructed.
 Unfortunately, we missed seeing this on our visit.
 To reach it, walk the main road west toward Upper Lake.
-In about 200 metres a lane leads to the right and you’ll see a stile into a field on the left.
+In about 200 metres a lane leads to the right.
+Watch for the stile to cross into a field on the left.
 Go over the stile and walk ahead to the trees.
-The church is one of the earliest here and best constructed.

-Head back to the road and continue west past the Lower Lake to Upper Lake.
-Adjacent to Glendalough’s Upper Lake parking area you’ll notice a stone circle.
+Head back to the road and continue west past Lower Lake to Upper Lake.
+Adjacent to Glendalough’s Upper Lake parking area notice a stone circle.

 Caher Stone Circle